 Maturity; Prepayments.
 The new term loans are expected to mature on May 16, 2014, and the increased revolving credit facility is expected to mature on May 16, 2013.
 Amortization of the principal amount of the new term loan facility will be required semi-annually in an annual amount of 1.0% of the original amount of the term loans thereunder.
-It is expected that the amortization of Graphic's existing \$1,055 million term loan will remain unchanged and will continue to amortize in an annual amount of 1.0% of the original amount of the existing term loans payable in semi-annual installments.
+It is expected that the amortization and maturity date of the existing \$1,055 million term loan will remain unchanged and will continue to amortize in an annual amount of 1.0% of the original amount of the existing term loans payable in semi-annual installments.

-Subject to certain exceptions and reinvestment provisions, the new term loan facility is expected to be subject to mandatory prepayment and reduction in an amount equal to:
+Subject to certain exceptions and reinvestment provisions, the new term loan facility and the existing term loan facility are expected to be subject to mandatory prepayment on a pro-rata basis in an amount equal to: